Lilla-Kavecsanszki/order-easy/README.md

 ## Further testing

-I asked friends and family to look at the site on their devices and browsers and report any issues they find.
-The height of the logo image was adjusted as a result of this on the Home page and also in media queries respectively.
-It was covering the let’s start button, the audio control buttons and the Rachel button in the middle of the page, therefore those didn’t work until the issue was resolved.
+I asked friends and family to look at the application on their browsers and report any issues they find.
+This time my focus was on UX and how understandable and easy the application is to use.
+Some print and ValueError messages were adjusted as a result of this.

 [Back to top](https://github.com/Lilla-Kavecsanszki/order-easy#contents)